ochertkova/library-system-react/README.md

 # Front-end for Library System

 This is a simple App which I developed as a Front-end assignment for Integrify Full Stack program.
-In the project I use mock data stored locally.

 The App is deployed at:
 https://library-system.herokuapp.com/